Davidtaboh/Employee-Database/README.md

 * Download the CSVs containing the data
 * Run the scripts in Postgres

-### Installing

-One should be able to run the scripts in Postgres

 ### License

 This project is licensed under the MIT License